metral/pulumihome/Updating-PPCs.md

 The current steps for updating these Customer-Production PPCs is as follows.
 (Assuming things like the `Gopkg.lock` version of the `pulumi-ppc` dependency is correct, and the currently installed Pulumi SDK matches what we want, etc.)

 1. Coordinate with the customer to identify when the PPCs can safely be updated.
 Currently the PPCs will be unavailable during the update, and so we need to ensure any in-progress updates are finished and no updates will be started, otherwise their stacks might become corrupted!
 2. Manually mark the PPCs as being in "maintenance mode".
 Marking a PPC as being in "maintenance mode" is a flag in the Pulumi Service that will prevent the PPC from receiving any new update requests, and instead returns "503 Service unavailable".
-This can only be done by manually running a SQL query against the database (`scripts/launch-mysql-prompt.sh`).
+This can only be done by manually running a SQL query against the database.
+To do this, *first* ensure that you have the production AWS account in your `~/.aws/config` file (under a profile named, say, `production`), and then set the `AWS_DEFAULT_PROFILE=production`; this will enable you to connect to the production database.
+Then run `scripts/launch-mysql-prompt.sh`, which will launch an SQL prompt into which you will type:

 ```sql
 # Get the Organization ID for the organization, e.g. "moolumi".